 Sec.
-8: Reports.
-The President will publicly report on the U.S. government's progress in implementing the strategy each year.
-The report will detail the progress made by programs carrying out maternal and child health and nutrition initiatives; descriptions of how the interventions or programs are designed; reporting on grants, contracts and cooperative agreements awarded; and any innovative public-private financing tools that could be used to fund efforts to end preventable maternal, newborn, and child deaths globally.
+7: Reporting.
+The President will publicly report on the U.S. government's progress implementing the strategy each year.
+The report will detail the progress made by programs carrying out maternal and child health and nutrition initiatives; descriptions of how the interventions or programs are designed; reporting on grants, contracts and cooperative agreements awarded; as well as comprehensive and disaggregated information to implement transparency measures.

 Sec.
-9: Public-Private Financing Tools.
-To carry out provisions of this act, USAID is authorized to: (1) grant loans; (2) set aside funds for use in the implementation of financing tools; (3) establish and use a financial intermediary to implement new financing tools, as appropriate; (4) issue sovereign level guarantees; and (5) make equity investments.
+8: Establishment of Public-Private Financing Mechanisms.
+To carry out provisions of this Act, USAID is authorized to: (1) grant loans; (2) set aside funds for use in the implementation of financing tools; (3) establish and use a financial intermediary to implement new financing tools, as appropriate; (4) issue sovereign level guarantees and (5) make equity investments.